The Late Show with Stephen Colbert: Final episode

-Cancellation and controversy, July 2025
+The Late Show aired its final episode on May 21, 2026, a show that was extended to 79 minutes with commercials (rather than the normal 60) and featured cameo appearances throughout the show, including Bryan Cranston, Paul Rudd, Tim Meadows, Tig Notaro, Ryan Reynolds, Neil deGrasse Tyson, Jon Stewart, Andy Cohen, Elijah Wood, Jimmy Fallon, Jimmy Kimmel, Seth Meyers, and John Oliver, with Sir Paul McCartney being the show's final guest.
+The episode also featured performances by Louis Cato (alongside the Great Big Joy Machine), original Late Show bandleader Jon Batiste, Elvis Costello and McCartney and ended with a final rendition of "Hello, Goodbye".

+Cancellation controversy

 On June 13, 2023, CBS announced that Colbert had signed a three-year contract extension through 2026.
 In May 2025, CBS executive George Cheeks said of Colbert's pending contract expiration and possible renewal: "We have another year on [his] deal.
 We have not had that conversation, but we really like our hand."
 He also noted at the time that "we have the number one person at 11:30pm for the last nine years" but that "the day part is challenging from an ad sales perspective."

-Colbert and CBS announced on July 17, 2025, that the show and franchise would end in May 2026, when Colbert's contract expires.
+Colbert and CBS announced on July 17, 2025, that the show and franchise was scheduled to end when Colbert's contract expires in May 2026.
 CBS stated that the cancellation was "purely a financial decision against a challenging backdrop in late night" and that it was "not related in any way to the show's performance, content or other matters happening at Paramount."
-Ankler Media reported that Colbert's manager was informed at the end of June about the cancellation, but did not tell Colbert until he returned from vacation two weeks later, with Colbert learning the news of the final decision the evening of July 16.
-Puck News reported that "Colbert's team" was first informed around July 4, 2025, that the show, reportedly losing $40 million a year, was in jeopardy before the final decision was made on July 16, with Colbert opting to make the announcement the next day, earlier than CBS had intended.
-Journalist Rick Ellis later reported that the $40 million figure cited by sources from the network was inflated by at least $10 million.
-In first public remarks following the closing of the merger of Skydance Media and Paramount Global, Cheeks suggested that the end of After Midnight in March 2025 helped lead to the cancellation decision, though executives declined to confirm the show's exact financial losses.
-Incoming Paramount Skydance executive Jeff Shell claimed that 80 percent of the viewership was now on YouTube with lower ad rates.
-The New York Times reported that Paramount Chair Shari Redstone was not consulted about the decision and that the show's financial issues had been discussed in board meetings over the previous year.
-In September 2025, now former Paramount Chair Redstone stated that late night programming "was financially not viable, it had been that way for a long time."
-The cancellation was also cited in an investigation of the merger started by House Democrats in August 2025.
+Ankler Media reported that Colbert's manager was informed at the end of June about the cancellation, but did not tell Colbert until he returned from vacation two weeks later.
+Puck reported that "Colbert's team" was first informed around July 4, 2025, that the show – losing $40 million a year – was in jeopardy.
+The final decision to cancel was relayed to Colbert on July 16, and Colbert opted to reveal the news the next day, earlier than CBS had intended.